Graph theoretical approach to conformal correlators: The conformal squid: Conformal transformations on a graph

-Up until here, as well as in the following, we denote general weights with $w,w',...$ while we will use for the reference configuration of \cite{bib:S1} applied to a complete graph the notation $\bar{w}$ and for the same reference configuration on a squid graph the notation $\tilde{w}$, which we'll call the \textit{unit squid configuration}.
-As we are only interested in squid graphs of the form $Sq(3,N-3)$, it is easy to see that this means that all weights for its reference configuration are unit sized.
+Thus far, as well as in the following, we have denoted general weights with $w,w', \dots$, while we will use the notation $\bar{w}$ for the reference configuration of \cite{bib:S1} applied to a complete graph and the notation $\tilde{w}$ for the same reference configuration on a squid graph, which we will call the \textit{unit squid configuration}.
+As we are interested only in squid graphs of the form $Sq(3,N-3)$, it is easy to see that this means that all weights for its reference configuration are unit sized.

-In regards to the conformal transformation \eqref{general_conf_transform_of_weights_Jacobson}, note how any set of real values for the conformal factors defines a valid conformal transformation that transforms the edge weights.
-We are thus free to rescale these, each by a different in general (in the following positive) number, say $\Delta_i > 0$.
-These rescalings simply define an automorphism between conformal transformations:
+In regard to the conformal transformation \eqref{general_conf_transform_of_weights_Jacobson}, note how any set of real values for the conformal factors defines a valid conformal transformation that transforms the edge weights.
+We are thus free to rescale these, each by a different in general (in the following positive) number, say, $\Delta_i > 0$.
+These rescalings simply define an automorphism between conformal transformations,

-The set where $u_i=0,~ \forall i$ is the identity element of the group of conformal transformations.
-What remains is to choose a conformal transformation as the scale of these transformations, i.e. where $u_i=1,~ \forall i$.
+with $u_i \equiv u(v_i)$, i.e., the conformal factors introduced in \eqref{general_conf_transform_of_weights_Jacobson}.
+The set where $u_i=0 ~ \forall ~ i$ is the identity element of the group of conformal transformations.
+What remains is to choose a conformal transformation as the scale of these transformations, i.e., where $u_i=1 ~ \forall ~ i$.
 Since the problem described is not really changed, we are free to choose arbitrarily.
 We choose this unit transformation to be the one defined by the underlying geometric length space.
 The benefit of this is that it allows us to study the conformal transformations of lengths as a limit of our system.

 Looking at the subcase of the underlying conformal space for which we define the weights to be lengths, one can see that lengths transform conformally according to